tanDivina/pixel-wars-devvit-kiro/README.md

 ## Credits

-Built with ❤️ using Reddit's Devvit platform.
+Built with ❤️ using Reddit's Devvit platform & Kiro AI.

 ## License